-I’m a 2012 Jumbo (Tufts University) and a current Tar Heel (Gillings School of Global Public Health at UNC – Chapel Hill) pursuing my MPH in Health Behavior.
+I’m a 2012 Jumbo (Tufts University) and a 2016 Tar Heel (Gillings School of Global Public Health at UNC – Chapel Hill) with my MPH in Health Behavior.
 I am an extremely passionate person about the issues I really care about- education, nutrition, physical activity, mental health, women’s health, feminism, lgbtq issues, poverty, race relations, and many more.
 Knowledge, and the pursuit of knowledge, is extremely important to me as well.
 I read as much as I can whether scientific journal articles, fiction and non-fiction books, editorial articles online, or blog posts written by passionate and inspirational people.

 This blog follows my journey, mostly through my travels and endurance races, as I navigate through a world that challenges my ideas of social justice and fairness but at the same time I find filled with beautiful people and places.

 My goal in life is really very simple – I am striving to live the life that makes me the best version of myself.